amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring.md

 We are ramping up to the final stages of the game so I had to cross off one of our long standing pending features: _The Pinball spinner_

-From the beginning of development, when the idea to make a pinball game started, we were excited about the spinner, Jp had figure out a way to use blender to generate rotated sprites that looked good (hopefully one day he will have enough time to talk about it here).
+From the beginning of development, when the idea to make a pinball game started, we were excited about the spinner.
+Jp had to figure out a way to use blender to generate rotated sprites that looked good (hopefully one day he will have enough time to talk about it here).
 And we played the physical table of Pulp Fiction and we fell in love with its spinner.

 ![pulp fiction](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring/pulp-fiction.png)